MBSck/FrontStreetInformer-Discord-Bot/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 # FrontStreetInformer-Discord-Bot
-Discord bot, that runs on a raspberry-pi
+Discord bot that provides different functionalities in-app and is built to run continously on a server (e.g., raspberry-pi)

 ## Project status
 _Is being worked on_